linthar/campsite_tech_challenge/README.md

 # Service Execution

-## MySQL setup
+## Docker servers setup
- First you have to start a MySQL Docker image in you host, to do that, execute: this command starts a new MySQL instance on localhost:30306 with admin user/pass: root/root_pass
+ First you have to start a MySQL Docker image in you host, to do that, execute: this script starts a new MySQL instance on localhost:30306 with admin user/pass: root/root_pass  and a REDIS server in localhost:6379
 ```
 ./setup.sh
 ```